Trenowith History, Family Crest & Coats of Arms

 The proud Trenowith family originated in Cornwall, a rugged coastal region in southwestern England.
 In early times, people were known by only a single name.
 However, as the population grew and people traveled further afield, it became increasingly necessary to assume an additional name to differentiate between bearers of the same personal name.
 The manner in which hereditary surnames arose is interesting.
 Local surnames are derived from where the original bearer lived, was born, or held land.
 The Trenowith family originally lived in Cornwall at the manor of Trenowth in Crantock.
 However, another source claims the family came from the manor and barton of Trenwith, in the parish of St. Ives, Cornwall.

 Early Origins of the Trenowith family

 The surname Trenowith was first found in Cornwall where they held a family seat as Lords of the Manor of Trenowth in Crantock.
-They are described as a very ancient and powerful family of Cornwall and the first on record is a junior branch of the powerful Trenowths of Trenowth, John Trenowth of Cornewe and Tillond, whose daughters and co-heiresses married into the Sprys of Cornwall
+They are described as a very ancient and powerful family of Cornwall and the first on record is a junior branch of the powerful Trenowths of Trenowth, John Trenowth of Cornewe and Tillond, whose daughters and co-heiresses married into the Sprys of Cornwall.

 "The original name of this family was Baillie.
 Thomas Baillie, the first ancestor, was living temp.
 Edward III.
 His son, Henry Baillie, obtaining from the Duchy of Cornwall, a grant of the manor and barton of Trenwith, near St. Ives, began to write himself De Trenwith."

 Early History of the Trenowith family

 This web page shows only a small excerpt of our Trenowith research.
 Another 125 words (9 lines of text) covering the years 1280 and 1560 are included under the topic Early Trenowith History in all our PDF Extended History products and printed products wherever possible.

 Trenowith Spelling Variations

 Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Trenowth, Trenowith, Trenoth, Trenoith and others.

 Early Notables of the Trenowith family (pre 1700)

 More information is included under the topic Early Trenowith Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Trenowith family

 In the immigration and passenger lists a number of early immigrants bearing the name Trenowith were found: William Trenoth who landed in North America in 1713.

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.